Battle of the Monongahela: Background

-Braddock had been dispatched to North America in the new position of Commander-in-Chief, bringing with him two regiments (the 44th and 48th) of troops from Ireland.
-He added to this by recruiting local troops in British America, swelling his forces to roughly 2,200 by the time he set out from Fort Cumberland, Maryland on 29 May.
-He was accompanied by Virginia Colonel George Washington, who had led the previous year's expedition to the area.
+General Edward Braddock was dispatched to the Thirteen Colonies in the new position of Commander-in-Chief, North America, bringing with him two British Army regiments (the 44th and 48th) from Ireland.
+He added to this by recruiting provincial troops in British America, swelling his forces to roughly 2,200 by the time he set out from Fort Cumberland, Maryland on 29 May.
+He was accompanied by Colonel George Washington, who had led the previous year's expedition to the area.

 Braddock's expedition was part of a four-pronged attack on the French in North America.
 Braddock's orders were to launch an attack into the Ohio Country, disputed by Britain and France.
 Control of the area was dominated by Fort Duquesne on the forks of the Ohio River.
-Once it was in his possession, he was to proceed on to Fort Niagara, establishing British control over the Ohio territory.
+Once it was in his possession, he was to proceed on to Fort Niagara, establishing British control over Ohio Country.

-He soon encountered a number of difficulties.
-He was scornful of the need to recruit local Native Americans as scouts, and left with only eight Mingo guides.
-He found that the road he was trying to use was slow, and needed constant widening to move artillery and supply wagons along it.
-Frustrated, he split his force in two, leading a flying column ahead, with a slower force following with the cannon and wagons.
+Braddock soon encountered a number of difficulties.
+He was scornful of the need to recruit local Indians as scouts and left with only eight Mingo guides.
+He found that the road he was trying to use was slow and needed constant widening to move artillery and supply wagons along it, which only served to waste time and exhaust his supplies.
+Frustrated, he split his force in two, leading a flying column ahead, with a slower force following with the artillery and wagons.

 The flying column of 1,300 crossed the Monongahela River on 9 July, within 10 mi of their target, Fort Duquesne.
-Despite being very tired after weeks of crossing extremely hard terrain, many of the British and Americans anticipated a relatively easy victory—or even for the French to abandon the fort upon their approach.

-Fort Duquesne had been very lightly defended, but had recently received significant reinforcements.
-Claude-Pierre Pecaudy de Contrecœur, the Canadian commander of the fort, had around 1,600 French troupes de la Marine, Canadian militiamen and Native American allies.
-Concerned by the approach of the British, he dispatched Captain Daniel Liénard de Beaujeu with around 800 troops (108 Troupes de la Marine, 146 Canadian militia, and 600 Indians), to check their advance.
+Despite being very tired after weeks of crossing extremely hard terrain, many of the British regulars and provincial troops anticipated a relatively easy victory — or even for the French to abandon the fort upon their approach.
+Fort Duquesne had been very lightly defended but had recently received significant reinforcements.
+Claude-Pierre Pecaudy de Contrecœur, the commander of the fort, had around 1,600 French troupes de la Marine, Canadian Militia, and Indian allies.
+Concerned by the approach of the British, he dispatched Captain Daniel Liénard de Beaujeu with around 800 troops (108 Troupes de la Marine, 146 militia, and 600 Indians), to check their advance.